Feature #3920

 BTW, I make a mistake.
 I wrote Flick API used WSSE, but it didn't use.
 Flickr API authentication is original.

-Updated by Pierre Gambarotto 8 months ago
+Updated by Pierre Gambarotto over 14 years ago

 Eric Davis wrote: